Call your staff to order, Labour Party charges INEC Chairman, Yakubu

 “Sir, what played out yesterday, 19th day of October, 2023, was unbelievable, hence we call on you to nip the development in the bud to avoid a messy situation.
 INEC had engaged a Senior Counsel, J.O.
 Asoluka (SAN), as its lawyers with a letter of authorisation to represent the commission.

-“Consequently present at the venue of the Appeal Court were some expelled members of Labour Party under the headship of Lamidi Apapa.
-Also present were some leaders of the APC who openly fraternize with the Apapa cohorts and who were openly boasting that they will purchase judgement at all cost.
+“Consequently present at the venue of the Appeal Court were some expelled members of the Labour Party under the headship of Lamidi Apapa.
+Also present were some leaders of the APC who openly fraternised with the Apapa cohorts and who were openly boasting that they would purchase judgment at all costs.
 They also attempted unsuccessfully to hijack the legal representation of the Labour Party.

 “Chairman sir, it has now dawned on us that the change of legal guard without properly notifying the interested parties was carefully orchestrated by the Commission in alliance with our opponents with the intention to stall proceedings at the Court of Appeal and frustrate our candidate’s appeal that was due for hearing on Thursday.”